 2. House on Barão de Macaúbas Street

-- Location: Located in Rua Barão de Macaúbas, this house is one of the many historic mansions that make up the centre of Rio de Contas, a municipality known for its rich cultural and architectural heritage.
+- Location: Located on Rua Barão de Macaúbas, this house is one of the many historic mansions that make up the centre of Rio de Contas, a municipality known for its rich cultural and architectural heritage.

 3. São Carlos Theatre – One of the three oldest in Brazil

-4. House where Abílio Cesar Borges – ‘The Baron of Macaúbas’ was born
+4. House where Abílio César Borges – “The Baron of Macaúbas” was born

-- Location and History: The house that once housed the Municipal Public Archives is the birthplace of Abílio César Borges, known as ‘The Baron of Macaúbas,’ on 9 September 1824.
-Located in Rio de Contas, the house is an important historical landmark in the town.
+- Location and History: The house that once housed the Municipal Public Archives is the birthplace of Abílio César Borges, known as “The Baron of Macaúbas”, on 9 September 1824.
+Located in Rio de Contas, the house is an important historical monument in the city.

 5. Clube Rio-Contense